avosvotes/kade-fullstack/README.md

 - Express.js
 - JWT

+You should also have installed:

+- node.js
+- Yarn

 [CONTEXT AVOSVOTES]

 Your goal here is to prove that you are capable to build and maintain a fullstack app in Javascript.